Why hire a Motivational Speaker?

 Yet who can deny that being inspired, uplifted and made to feel good about yourself and your potential is not a worthwhile aim?

 A good motivational speaker who can do all the above – in an authentic, down to earth manner (and is funny with it!) is a valuable asset to any event – whatever label they are given.
 Frankly – most conference delegates would rather be entertained – so if a speaker can combine information or a personal story with humour so much the better!

 However, it is a fallacy to assume that any speaker can “motivate” someone else – the truth is that motivation has to come from within – it cannot be imposed.
 Here’s what Anita Roddick, Founder of Body Shop said: “People become motivated when you guide them to the source of their own power, and when you make heroes out of employees who personify what you want to see in the organisation”.
 Sir John Harvey Jones puts it another way: “The best people are self motivated.
 They do their best work when they have come to believe, through their own processes, that what they are doing is worthwhile.
 The free man is always better than the slave”.

 A motivational speaker can be a catalyst for the above – which is why a more accurate term should be “inspirational speaker” – i.e. someone who can inspire people to motivate themselves to do what’s necessary to achieve their goals.

 In my next post I will look at the different types of motivational speaker … and why choosing the right one for your event is not always an easy task!
-You may also want to take a look at some Case Studies from workshops I have led for senior managers on ways to improve staff motivation in my Keynote Case Studies.
+You may also want to take a look at why I call my keynote Restless Curiosity and also some Case Studies from workshops I have led for senior managers on ways to improve staff motivation in my Keynote Case Studies.

 If you are looking for an entertaining keynote or after-dinner speaker – please get in touch to discuss your event!